When you execute a quantum algorithm and examine the results (which are shown in a histogram) it is important to understand a few basic things:

 - The status of the execution is automatically refreshed in your web browser every 30 seconds.
 On most browsers clicking F5 will actively refresh your browser and results status.

 - The results tab shows the execution time of the job.
 This is the net time for the job (consisting of N runs) to be executed on the chip, including the time for the measurements of each run.
-The time varies between the different backends and is determined by the duration each single and two-qubit operation, the duration of each qubit measurement and the duration of the re-initialization of the chip between runs.
+The time varies between the different backends and is determined by the duration of each single and two-qubit operation, the duration of each qubit measurement and the duration of the re-initialization of the chip between runs.

 - Hardware backends require regular tuning to maintain their optimum performance.
 The Spin-2 backend comes with an extensive automated tuning program that takes from a few seconds to 30 minutes long.
 When your job is scheduled while tuning is ongoing, this will add to your waiting time.